alexandrucruceanu/uconsole-network-toogle/INSTALL.md

 # Installation and Usage Guide

-## Error: No module named '_tkinter'

-If you're seeing this error, it means the Tkinter Python library is not installed on your system.
-You have two options:

-## Option 1: Use the CLI or Command-Line Versions (Recommended)
+## CLI Tools for uConsole Network Toggle

-We've created two versions that don't require Tkinter:
+We've created two command-line tools to manage your network connectivity:

 ### CLI Version with Interactive Menu